muarshad01/LLM/Notes/lecture13_notes.md

 * The text generating decoder part of the network can access all the input tokens selectively.
 * This means that some input tokens are more important than others for generating a given output token.
-* This importance is determined by the attention weights.
+* This importance is determined by the __attention weights__.

-* Only 3 years later researchers found that RNN architectures are not required for building DNN for NLP and uh this is when the researchers proposed the Transformer architecture and at the main core of the
-Transformer architecture was the Bahdanau attention mechanism.
+* Only 3 years later researchers found that RNN architectures are not required for building DNN for NLP and this is when the researchers proposed the Transformer architecture.
+The main core of the Transformer architecture was the Bahdanau attention mechanism.

- so it was called self

-***

-35:00

 * [Attention is all you need - Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N Gomez, Łukasz Kaiser, Illia Polosukhin](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=oR9sCGYAAAAJ&citation_for_view=oR9sCGYAAAAJ:zYLM7Y9cAGgC)